OpenGIS/Waymark/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Create interactive Maps with your choice of Basemaps, customisable Overlays (like Markers, location aware Photos and Lines with elevation profiles.
+Create interactive Maps with your choice of Basemaps, customisable Overlays (like Markers with Icons, location aware Photos and Lines with elevation profiles).

 ## Description ##